bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Autumn/Project/README.md

 Player collects these cubes.
 The cubes are placed on the bottom floor, the other cubes go up one floor.

-Everything except core mechanic and input is your decision.
+Everything except core mechanic (only collect and drop cube) and input is your decision.

 # Presentation Details

  1 - Present unity project.

  2 - Sharing mobile device screen (game installed) on your computer then play game on your device

+# Grading Details

+Core Mechanic + input + gameplay feelings = % 50

+Code Quality = % 10

+Effects = % 10

+Keeping project tidy = % 10

+UI and UX flow (fail,success,restart,score) = % 10

+Game Desing + Level Design = 10

+# Suggestions

+You can get help from [Unity Asset Store](https://assetstore.unity.com/) for free ui and effect unity plugins.